 As the RED itself does not contain a definition of the term “installation”, the MRR clarifies that the definition of “installation” of the EU ETS Directive applies.

-Not all the criteria given in Article 29 of the RED apply.
-In particular:
+Not all the criteria given in Article 29 of the RED apply. the following elements should be taken into account:

 The “land related” sustainability criteria of Article 29(2) to (7) of the RED apply;